Thailand Shortens Visa Free Stay for Tourists

 Photo Credit: EQRoy/Shutterstock.com

-• Trips between 30 and 60 days: Be ready to apply for an extension at a Thai embassy before you travel.
+If your trip is between 30 and 60 days.
+Be prepared to apply for a 30-day extension at a Thai immigration office during your stay.
+Or consider applying for a tourist visa (TR) or e-Visa before you travel.

 • Proof of onward or return travel